tbaer-umich/snake_behavior/README.md

 ---

 ## Installation
 Installation is simple.
 To install this repository on to your local machine you will want to navigate (using the `cd` command) to a convienient location where you wish to download it.

-For example your Desktop, and then run the `git clone` command which "checks out" a version of the github repository locally.
-Then you can enter the direcotry (named `snake_behavior`) using the `cd` command.
+Here is an example of terminal caommands to navigate to your Desktop, run the `git clone` command which "checks out" a version of the github repository locally, and then enter the direcotry (named `snake_behavior`) using the `cd` command.
 ```bash
 cd Desktop/
 git clone git@github.com:tbaer-umich/snake_behavior.git